+10/31/23, 9:44 AM G SD 530: Tools & Techniques of Game Design

 Every Fall Every Spring

-Duration of the Full
+Duration of the course Full

-Anticipated 10
+Anticipated Enrollment: 10

-Expected distribution of Graduate: Professional:

-student registration: 100 % N/A
+Expected distributio student registration Graduate: 100 % Professional: N/A

-impact other

-courses?

-Does the addition No

-Has this course No

-other type of

-experimental

-course?

-Will this course be

-offered on-line?

-Online and Face-to-Face

-Faculty members

-who will teach

-this course:

-TBD.
-Any Game Studies & Design faculty affiliate may propose a topic to be offered in this course.
+Does this course replace an existing course?
+No Does this course impact other courses?
+No Does the addition of this course impact the departmental curriculum?
+No Has this course been offered as a special topics or other type of experimental course?
+No Will this course be offered on-line?
+Online and Face-to o-Face Faculty members who will teach this course: TBD.
+Any Game St this course. tudies & Design faculty affiliate may propose a topic to be offered in Course ID.
+1012012

+Comments to Reviewers:

+Course Edits Proposed by: Lisa Bievenue

-Brooke Newell (09/26/23 8:31 pm): Rollback: Include in Syllabus the learning outcomes that could be applied across all sections of this course.
+Course Reviewer Comments Brooke Newell (09/26/23 8:31 pm): Rollback: Include in Syllabus the learning outcomes that could be applied across all sections of this course.